Sanqui/discard/README.md

     $ python -m discard channel <channel_id>
 ```

 Perform an archival run for the given channel in its entirety.
+Multiple IDs may be provided.

 ```
     $ python -m discard --after <datetime> --before <datetime> guild <guild_id>
 ```

+Archive all messages accessible in a given Discord guild within the given time range.
+Multiple IDs may be provided.

 The following command-line options are available: